walder/Skynet-IADS/skynet-iads-source/README_source.md

 You can set the radar emitter to keep emitting when a HARM is inbound as long as the point defence has ammo left.
 When the point defence is out of ammo the radar emitter will revert back to its previously set HARM defence behaviour.
 Use this feature if you don't want the IADS to loose situational awareness just because a HARM is inbound.
 The radar emitter will shut down, if it believes its point defences won't be able to handle the number of HARMs inbound.
 As long as there is one point defence launcher per HARM inbound the radar emitter will keep emitting.
-If the HARMs exeed the number of point defence launchers if will shut down.
+If the HARMs exeed the number of point defence launchers the protected asset will shut down.
 Tests in DCS have shown that this is roughly the saturation point.

 As of April 2020 I have only been able to get the SA-15 and the SA-10 to engage HARMS.
 The SA-10 seems to have dificullty engaging HARMS when they are launched above a certain altitude (in my tests 25 k feet).
 The best option for a solid HARM defence is to add SA-15's around EW radars or high value SAM sites.